Surinder Amarnath

-Surinder Amarnath Bhardwaj (born 30 December 1948) is a former Indian Test cricketer remembered for his aggressive batting style who could destroy the best of attacks when in full flow.
+Surinder Amarnath Bhardwaj (born 30 December 1948) is a former Indian Test cricketer remembered for his aggressive batting who could destroy the best of attacks when in full flow.
 He is the eldest son of Lala Amarnath.
 Described as a "schoolboy prodigy" and a "classy left-hander" by Cricinfo writer Partab Ramchand, he made his first-class debut before he turned 15.
 As an 18-year-old he scored a historic century at Lord's in 1967, hitting the last two balls of the match for six to secure victory for the Indian Schoolboys against England Schoolboys.
 He scored a century on Test debut against New Zealand in 1976.
 He played 10 Test matches and 145 first-class matches.